cchndl/secop-site/source/spec1-0/protocol.rst

 .. admonition:: Remark

-    this reply might be a very long line, no raw line breaks are allowed in the JSON part!
+    This reply might be a very long line, no raw line breaks are allowed in the JSON part!
 I.e. the JSON-part should be as compact as possible.

 .. note::